MStart/kgb/README.md

 ## What is it?

-The Keyboard Geometry Builder (kgb) is a test tool to help reduce the incidences of regression stemming from difficulties in correctly handling the wide variety of Android keyboards, and how they interact (in particular) with the WebView used by the new note Editor in the Evernote application.
+The Keyboard Geometry Builder (kgb) is a test tool to help reduce the incidences of regression stemming from difficulties in correctly handling the wide variety of Android keyboards, and how they interact (in particular) with WebViews.

 ## Why is it needed?